google/security-research/kernelctf/rules.md

 For the full guide and options (such as local testing), see the [`server/README.md` ("Using `client/cli.py`" section)](server/README.md#using-clientclipy).

 You can use a maximum of two connections per IPv4 address and the connection will be closed after 60 minutes.
+Evaluation runs are limited to 10 attempts per researcher per open slot based on your email address.

 The source code running on the server is available [on our Github](https://github.com/google/security-research/tree/master/kernelctf/server).